Obsidian Community Plugin

 3. 3

-Click Save Compose to vault — writes docker-compose.cortex.yml next to your notes with your keys baked in (encrypted at rest).
+Click Save to vault — writes docker-compose.cortex.yml next to your notes with your keys baked in (encrypted at rest).

 4. 4